mdbtools/mdbtools/src/libmdb/ReadMe.txt

 Requirements to build and use:

-The only dependency is on glib.
-You need to provide the glib headers for the project to be built.
+The only dependencies are on libintl and glib.
+You need to provide the libintl and glib headers for the project to be built.
+It is however recommended to have the iconv library as well, because otherwise unicode texts will not get converted correctly.